What Is Wolff-Parkinson-White (WPW) Syndrome?

-Wolff-Parkinson-White syndrome is a birth defect in which the heart develops an extra electrical pathway, which can lead to a rapid heart rate (tachycardia).
+Wolff-Parkinson-White (WPW) syndrome is a birth defect in which the heart develops an extra, or “aberrant,” electrical pathway.
+This can lead to a rapid heart rate, which is called tachycardia.
 Medications may help alleviate the symptoms.
 However, a surgical procedure called catheter ablation is usually used to destroy the extra pathway and restore normal heart rhythm.

 The first sign of WPW syndrome is usually a rapid heart rate.

-Symptoms of WPW may occur in infancy or in adulthood.
-In infants, symptoms may include:
+The symptoms of WPW syndrome may occur in infants or adults.
+In infants, the symptoms may include: